runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/mondrian_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/mondrian.jpg" />

 **De Stijl**, or _The Style_ in Dutch, was an abstract art movement formed in the Netherlands.
 With its strict minimalism, De Stijl artists kept to a bare minimum of expression, rarely using anything other than straight lines and primary colors.
+Here it is the famous painter Piet Mondrian, one of the leading figures in the De Stijl movement.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/destijl_logo_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/destijl_logo.jpg" />